 A love for the night sky…

 My name is Trevor Jones and I enjoy observing and photographing the night sky very much.
-I consider myself to be an amateur astrophotographer at this point, as I have been learning new techniques and progressing my skills since 2010.
+I am an amateur backyard astrophotographer, and I have been practicing and learning new techniques since 2010.

 I still remember my first time seeing the cloud belts of Jupiter, and the Pleiades star cluster.
 I didn’t realize it at the time, but my experiences with that first telescope were crucial towards nurturing my love for this hobby, and my continued interest.

 Astronomy has given me a new appreciation for the natural world around us.
 The feeling of spending a night under the Milky Way is like no other.